Understanding Adherence Logic

 There are two data points that feed into Dialpad WFM Adherence:

-• The agents interactions with contacts in integrated systems (comments and contact status changes)
+• The agents interactions with contacts/conversations in integrated systems (via comments and ticket or conversation status changes)

 Let’s dive into the details.